 “Hi Lisa.
 Saw your post.
-I’d like to uplift you and three children you know who could use the boost of love, support and inspiration.
+I’d like to uplift you and a group of children you know who could use the boost of love, support and inspiration.
 I’d like to create (with you) a gift package of books, journals, colored pencils, dolls, etc. Would that interest you?”

 — Michelle Belfie, private Facebook message to Lisa Savage, April 2021

 About the Founders

 - Lisa Savage is a Licensed Clinical Social Worker and founder of the Center for Child Development and the Delaware Center for Counseling & Wellness.

 - Michelle Belfie is a social entrepreneur and founder of movingStories, a company bringing people together and inspiring citizen action.